 Susan Sommer-Luarca grew up on a ranch in southwest Missouri.
 A self-taught artist, she was drawing and painting the many horses on the farm with great attention to detail at a very young age.
 Susan has now been painting fine works of art for more than thirty years, capturing humankind, wildlife, all things equine, and the world around us for all to enjoy.

 Susan was chosen for the very rare and distinguished honor to be an Official Olympic Artist for the 2008 Olympic Games in Beijing.
-Susan was honored again as Official USA Olympic Artist for the 2010 Olympic Games in Vancouver.
+Susan was honored again as Official USA Olympic Artist for the 2010 Olympic Games in Vancouver and United States Equestrian Team Artist for 2016 RIO Olympic Games.
 Being chosen to be an “Official Olympic Artist,” Susan follows in the footsteps of other internationally known artist including Andy Warhol, Leroy Neiman, Peter Max, Michael Delacroix, Pierre Matisse and very few other artists who have had this honor.

 Susan has been chosen to paint at all three Triple Crown horse races, including the Breeders Cup World Championships and the Travers at the famed and historic Saratoga racetrack in New York.
 Susan was the first artist to be chosen to paint at all of these events in a single season and has been honored recently as the Official Triple Crown artist.
 Susan is the Official Artist for Jockey Victor Espinoza and is the commemorative artist for American Pharaoh during his bid for the Triple Crown.
 Susan has also been the Official Artist of many Kentucky Derby and Preakness winners, including California Chrome, I’ll Have Another, and Big Brown.